GaetanKarst/Get-Lunar-Age/README.md

 ### Find out what is your age in the lunar calendar

-Did you know that you in some east asian cultures, the age is culturally not calculated the same way as we do in western countries?
+Did you know that, in some east asian cultures, the age is not calculated the same way as we do in western countries?

-This npm library will let you know how old you are in these countries.
+This very simple npm library will let you know how old you are in these countries.

 ```js
 const { getLunarAge } = require("./getLunarAge");